TrackLang: Making a Simple Loop (Hello World)

 - Start/finish line

-- Two straightaways (100 meters each)
+- Two straightaways (100 feet each)

 - Two 180° turns connecting the straights

-- Total length: ~500 meters
+- Total length: ~500 feet

 Goal: Learn TrackLang syntax by building something simple that actually works.
 You'll see your track in 3D as you code!